IC-Cache: Efficient Large Language Model Serving via In-context Caching: Appendix

-The datasets are curated and processed as follows: \begin{denseitemize} \item \emph{Preprocessing}: We deduplicate examples and filter out non-English queries, as not all models are multilingual. \item \emph{Dataset split}: For datasets with predefined training and test splits, we use the training split to populate the example bank and the test split for online request evaluation.
-Otherwise, we randomly partition the data to kick start example banks and online request sets. \item \emph{Example pool initialization}: For the purpose of experiments within each model family, we initialize the example pool in each dataset using the responses generated by the larger model. \end{denseitemize}
+\item \emph{Preprocessing}: We deduplicate examples and filter out non-English queries, as not all models are multilingual.

+\item \emph{Dataset split}: For datasets with predefined training and test splits, we use the training split to populate the example bank and the test split for online request evaluation.
+Otherwise, we randomly partition the data to kick-start example banks and online request sets.

+\item \emph{Example pool initialization}: For the purpose of experiments within each model family, we initialize the example pool in each dataset using the responses generated by the larger model. \end{itemize}